esrinederland/egt16-extending-pro-samples/readme.md

 ## Extending ArcGIS like a Pro
-This repository will containt the samples of the session held on the Esri Nederland GisTech on 20160412.
+This repository contains the samples of the session held on the Esri Nederland GisTech on 20160412.